matn7/CS-Notes/src/main/java/mutithreading/README.md

 ```

 - Mutual Exclusion between **readers** and **writers**:
-    - If a write lock is acquired, no thread can acquire a read lock.
+    - If write lock acquired, no thread can acquire a read lock.
-    - If at least one thread holds a read lock, no thread can acquire a write lock.
+    - If at least one thread holds a read lock, no thread can acquire write lock.
 - Using regular binary locks with read intensive workloads, prevents concurrent read from shared resource.
 - ReentrantReadWriteLock:
     - ReadLock